acend/openshift-operations-training/content/en/docs/05/01_setup.md

 ## Task {{% param sectionnumber %}}.2: Argo CD

-We are going to install Argo CD in the form of the OpenShift GitOps Operator:
+We are going to install Argo CD in the form of the OpenShift GitOps Operator.
+Install the GitOps Operator via OperatorHub in OpenShift's web console.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 * Head over to the **OperatorHub** on your cluster, filter for "gitops" and choose **Red Hat OpenShift GitOps**
 * Click **Install**
 * Leave the pre-filled values as-is and again click **Install**

+{{% /details %}}

 This installs a nearly ready-to-use Argo CD instance.
 You can see that when looking into the `openshift-gitops` namespace: